Overall we are governed by RFU regs in this area

 b) Sending Off:

-Immediately the incident occurs, stop the game and separate the two teams.
+Immediately after the incident occurs, stop the game and separate the two teams.

-Show the player the Red Card, advise them concisely of the offence and
+Show the player the Red Card, advise them concisely of the offense and

 tell them to leave the playing enclosure.